carbon-language/carbon-lang/llvm/lib/CodeGen/README.txt

    not spill slots.
 2. Reorder objects to fill in gaps between objects. e.g. 4, 1, <gap>, 4, 1, 1, 1, <gap>, 4 => 4, 1, 1, 1, 1, 4, 4

+//===---------------------------------------------------------------------===//

+The scheduler should be able to sort nearby instructions by their address.
+For example, in an expanded memset sequence it's not uncommon to see code like this:

+  movl $0, 4(%rdi)
+  movl $0, 8(%rdi)
+  movl $0, 12(%rdi)
+  movl $0, 0(%rdi)

+Each of the stores is independent, and the scheduler is currently making an arbitrary decision about the order.

+//===---------------------------------------------------------------------===//

+Another opportunitiy in this code is that the $0 could be moved to a register:

+  movl $0, 4(%rdi)
+  movl $0, 8(%rdi)
+  movl $0, 12(%rdi)
+  movl $0, 0(%rdi)

+This would save substantial code size, especially for longer sequences like this.
+It would be easy to have a rule telling isel to avoid matching MOV32mi if the immediate has more than some fixed number of uses.
+It's more involved to teach the register allocator how to do late folding to recover from excessive register pressure.